Empowering people, changing lives

 KAREN ROBINSON MOORE – Grant Researcher, Project Resource and Facility Specialist

 CHERYL ASTON – Volunteer Coordinator

 We provide sustainable solutions to marginalized populations.

 We work with mission and outreach organizations to identify impoverished areas and disadvantaged people who would benefit and are open to assistance.
 After researching the best options to meet nutrition, health and education needs, we help groups and individuals improve or start their own enterprise and production of marketable products.

 Maintaining respect for cultural and social practices and maintaining the dignity of the individual is a priority.
 Once people are able to meet their own needs and improve their families standard of living, they are able to teach others and this increases the effectiveness of our efforts and expands the mission.

 Our mission is to end extreme poverty.

 This mission aligns with the United Nations Millennium Development Goal.
-Through our work, we help families increase income, nutrition, education and access to healthcare.
+Through our work, we help families increase income, improve nutrition, receive education and have greater access to healthcare.
 We are all unified in the purpose of answering God’s call to take the Gospel to the nations (Matthew 28:18-20).
-We work with villages who have accepted God’s word and are in need and reaching out to populations who have not heard God’s word.
+We work with all villages and people who are in need and continue reaching out to populations who have not heard God’s word.

-We partner with L’Association Namenegzbanga, Les Ailes de Refuge (Sheltering Wings), and a number of missionaries in Burkina Faso, West Africa.
-We have empowerment projects in St. Louis, Missouri focused on the needs of refugee and immigrant women.
+We partner with L’Association Namenegzbanga, Les Ailes de Refuge (Sheltering Wings), and a number of missionaries in Burkina Faso, West Africa, Uganda and Malawi.
+We have local empowerment projects in St. Louis, Missouri focused on the empowerment of marginalized, refugee and immigrant women.

 The Women's Aid Fund was established when one of the women we were working with needed a prosthetic arm.
 There was no way she could afford this and we saw that this would make a huge difference in her quality of life.
 Medical and special needs hinder the quality of...read more